irsbugs/pdp11-code/README.md

 774:	001036
 776:	000140
 1000:	012706
-sim> e SP <-- However the Stack Pointer (SP) is now changed from 774 to 1000
+sim> e SP
+SP:	001000 <-- However the Stack Pointer (SP) has now changed from 774 to 1000 sim> e PSW
-SP:	001000
-sim> e PSW <-- Have dropped from priority 4 to priority 3
+PSW:	000140 <-- Has dropped from priority 4 = 200, to priority 3 = 140
-PSW:	000140
 sim> e PC
-PC:	001040 <-- Halted at the after the WAIT for interrupt. sim>
+PC:	001040 <-- Halted at the address after the WAIT for interrupt. sim>
 ```
 To perform the above run:
 ```
 $ rlwrap pdp11 interrupt-overview-keyboard
 ```

+## Simple Console Keyboard routine with display of characters on the console

+The following program is used:
+* interrupt-overview-keyboard-with-echo

-To echo the keyboard keys typed, then (at this stage) it is done with a TSTB loop rather than an interrupt routine.
+To echo the keyboard keys typed, then, at this stage, it will be done with a TSTB loop rather than an interrupt routine.

 The code above is enhanced as follows:
 ```